Interview via Online: Fukushima’s Famous Actor and Entertainer, Nasubi Active in Various Fields

 Q. What were harsh or made you happy?
 What were you thinking at that time?

-But the hardest thing was not to be able to see and talk with anyone.
-My mental condition was at its worse.
-I was like, “Why only me?
-Why do I have to do all these things?
-I’d rather die than feel like this.”
+But the hardest part was not being able to see or speak to anyone.
+My mental state was at its worst.
+I kept thinking, “Why me?
+Why do I have to go through all of this?
+I’d rather die than keep feeling this way.”

-Q. As a wisdom for the current stay-home situation in Japan, would you give us a tip “How to stay positive”?
+Q. As a piece of wisdom for the current stay-home situation in Japan, would you give us a tip “How to stay positive”?

-Of course, the current situation is different from the one I was in two decades ago, but when think about the circumstance that the battle against coronavirus outbreak is viewed as an actual war in some other countries, giving up on going out for a while would not be a big deal.
-We just need to hold on.
+Of course, today’s situation is different from what I experienced two decades ago.
+But considering that the fight against the coronavirus has been described in some countries as a kind of war, giving up going out for a while is not such a big sacrifice.
+We simply need to endure.

 Challenge to Mt.
 Everest